thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 ###Slide 9
-Add the resolver Class in the Console

-Once resolve.conf is in place, you need to add the resolver class to at least one agent node.
+Once resolv.conf is in place, you need to add the resolver class to at least one agent node.

-This is as simple as searching for the resolver class by name, selecting the resolver class from the list, and clicking “add classes”.
+The simple way to do this is to search for the resolver class by name, select the resolver class from the list, and add it to the class.

 ###Slide 10
-While the resolver class appears in your node’s list of classes, it has not yet been fully configured.
-You still need to add the nameserver IP address parameter for the resolver class to use.
+You then edit your node, then search again for and add the resolver class.

 ###Slide 11
-You could add class parameter values to the code in your module, but it’s easier to add those parameters to your classes using the PE console.
+You could add class parameter values to the code in your module, but it’s easier to add those parameters to your classes using the Puppet Enterprise console.

 From the Live Management tab, run once, and you’re finished.
-The custom nameserver now appears in your resolv.conf.

 ###Slide 12
 If you have a problem applying this class, the Event Inspector will tell you exactly which line of code you need to fix.
 If this of a successful installation, event inspector will simply confirm that Puppet Enterprise is now managing DNS.

-To run a report which contains information about the puppet run that made the change, including logs and metrics about the run, click the link in the upper right corner of the detail pain.
+To run a report which contains information about the puppet run that made the change, including logs and metrics about the run, click the link in the upper right corner of the detailne.

 For more information about using the Puppet Enterprise console event inspector, check out the event inspector docs.